U.S. Supreme court rejects Republican bid to limit mail-in voting in Pennsylvania | Politics

 U.S. Supreme court rejects Republican bid to limit mail-in voting in Pennsylvania

+The decision highlights the impact that President Donald Trump's Supreme Court nominee, Amy Coney Barrett, could have as a potential deciding vote in election-related cases if -- as expected -- she is confirmed by the Republican-led Senate next week.
+In her confirmation hearing last week, Barrett did not commit to stepping aside in any election cases involving Trump.
+"With nearly a million votes already cast in Pennsylvania, we support the court’s decision not to meddle in our already-working system," Pennsylvania Attorney General Josh Shapiro, a Democrat, said in a statement.

-The state Republican Party and Republican officials in Pennsylvania separately appealed the state Supreme Court ruling as they sought to tighten deadlines for mail-in ballots.
-Pennsylvania is an election battleground state as President Donald Trump seeks a second term in office.
+The state Republican Party and Republican officials in Pennsylvania separately had appealed the state Supreme Court ruling as they sought to tighten deadlines for mail-in ballots.
+Pennsylvania is an election battleground state in the presidential election.
 Trump won Pennsylvania in 2016 but is trailing Democratic opponent Joe Biden in opinion polls this year.

 In a Sept.
 17 ruling, the state high court ruled in favor of the Pennsylvania Democratic Party and various Democratic officials and candidates who had asked for the court to protect voting rights during the coronavirus pandemic, which has prompted an increase in requests for mail-in ballots.
 The Democrats also raised concerns about whether the U.S. Postal Service, led by a Trump ally, would be able to handle the surge of ballots in a timely manner.